 Stretching in general is a controversial topic in the fitness industry.
 Should you stretch before a workout, or after?
 Do you even need to stretch at all?
 Will regular stretching - like some fitness buffs believe - actually make you more likely to get injured then less?
 All of these are legitimate questions which have been at the heart of something called "static" stretching for a very long time.
+We've discovered the answers to them, and we want everyone who visits Quick Vita to have access to this valuable information.

 But we're not talking about static stretching today.
 We're talking about something new and exciting called dynamic stretching.
 This type of stretching is very different from regular stretching.
 Many personal trainers and other fitness experts believe that incorporating dynamic stretching into any workout routine is important for weight loss, health, and reducing injuries.
 So let's learn a little more about it!